Ravnurin/tin-hundur-support/privacy.md

 **User Content:**
 - Photos you choose to share in dog moments
+- Comments you add to dog moments
 - Messages you send in group chats
+- Community events you create and/or join

 ## How We Use Your Information
 - **Account Management:** Email and user ID for login and account security